fmetivier/OpenPattern/docs/source/index.rst

 such as bodices  to more elaborate patterns such as shirts.

-The patterns are drafted following instructions from three main stylists: Jacqueline Chiappetta [1]_, Theresa Gilewska, and Antonnio Donnano.
+The patterns are drafted following instructions from three main stylists: Jacqueline Chiappetta, Theresa Gilewska, and Antonnio Donnano.